 In Brazil, a beautiful country touched by the gods, the small colonial town of Trancoso is considered one of the most captivating places among the many treasures that make this country so attractive for international tourism.
 Evidently, visitors from all over the world have reached the same conclusion since, when you walk around the town’s quaint streets, you’ll hear different languages spoken.
 Many visitors during the last few years have been famous celebrities: Matt Dillon, Leonardo di Caprio, Calvin Klein, Valentino, Al and Tipper Gore, and several of members of the Agnelli family, to mention only a few.
 Other notables, such as Count Philippe de Nicolay and Georgina Brandolini have settled here in recent years, mainly in the luxurious enclave of Terravista.

 The town is part of the municipality of Porto Seguro in the State of Bahia.
-Sao Joao Baptista dos Indios (Trancoso) was established on a cliff top in 1586 to defend the region against smugglers of the pau Brazil tree, whose bark produces a red dye highly coveted during the colonial era.
-Until the 1970s, the village remained quite isolated because of difficult access to the site.
-The isolation was such that residents were not even aware of the change of currency that had taken place in their own country.
+The settlement of Sao Joao Baptista dos Indios (Trancoso) was established on a cliff top in 1586 to defend the region against smugglers of the pau Brazil tree, whose bark produces a red dye highly coveted during the colonial era.
+Until the 1970s, the village remained quite forgotten because of difficult access to the site.
+The isolation was such that residents were not even aware of the change of currency that had taken place in their own country years ago.

 The first outsiders who settled in the village were the progeny of wealthy Sao Paulo families trying to escape the oppressive atmosphere that reigned in the country under the military dictatorship.
 They traded land for commercial goods, such as gas stoves, refrigerators, and cattle, even cases of beer, to acquire property in this distant area.
 Ten years later, in the 1980s, Trancoso was connected to the national road network, and in 2000, a two-way road was built, which facilitated further communication with the outside world.
-But nature lovers should use the old road to access Trancoso: this will allow them to enjoy the breathtaking scenery of swamps, tidal rivers and lush Atlantic forest; virtually the same way the Portuguese colonists saw them when they landed at Monte Pascoal.
-In the coastal strip between Arraial d’Ajuda and Caraíva there are dozens of beaches of pristine waters and golden sands dotted with palms and coconut trees that stand out against red cliffs of clay stone.
+But nature lovers should use the old road to access Trancoso: this will allow you to enjoy the breathtaking scenery of swamps, tidal rivers, and lush Atlantic forest; virtually the same way the Portuguese colonists saw them when they landed at Monte Pascoal.
+In the coastal strip between Arraial d’Ajuda and Caraíva, there are dozens of beaches of pristine waters and golden sands dotted with palms and coconut trees that stand out against red clay cliffs.

 The cuisine of Bahia is delightful and multicultural with seafood as the main ingredient.
 At Capim do Santo restaurant, they make an excellent moqueca de peixe, a fish stew with root vegetables, cilantro, malagueta pepper, coconut milk and dendê oil, cooked over low heat in a ceramic pot.
 Other local dishes are acarajé, crispy black bean flour balls fried in palm oil, and vatapá, a delicious shrimp puree with garlic and coconut.
 In Praia do Espelho, Silvinha’s Restaurant specializes in fresh grilled fish, notably the arioco. ■